Salvadoran Immigrant Defeats Deportation Based On Domestic Violence Suffered By Parent

 Pain And Victory: VAWA As Defense Against Deportation At Immigration Court

-To show the required level of mistreatment, Carlos knew the documents previously filed in her mother’s denied VAWA case would be crucial.
+To show the level of mistreatment, Carlos knew the documents previously filed in her mother’s denied VAWA case would be crucial.

-In addition, he decided to interview all of Carla’s U.S. born brothers and sisters – and supplemented the earlier records with their testimony regarding their mother’s relationship with their father.
+He decided to interview all of Carla’s U.S. born brothers and sisters – and supplemented the earlier records with their testimony regarding their mother’s relationship with their father.

 Carlos also learned about – and obtained documents regarding – how Carla’s school performance had been negatively affected by her mother’s dysfunctional marriage to Benito.